mvaganov/CmdLineAsteroids/notes.md

 as you are reading:

-Consider each section labeled `scene` as a description of what is visually shown.
-These sections are followed by a `voice` section, narrating the visuals.
+Consider each section labeled '### scene' as a description of what is visually shown.
+These sections are followed by a '### voice' section, narrating the visuals.

 Code will be in most scenes, between tripple back-tick '```' headings, as is common in markdown.
 I will record myself typing this code in Microsoft Visual Studio Community 2022 during narration.

 code blocks that begin and end with an ellipses '...' are intended modifications of previous code.
 If it is unclear what code is being modified, make a note of that.

-Read the script marked by the `voice` heading as spoken dialog.
+Read the script marked by the '### voice' heading as spoken dialog.
 Identify unecessary repetition, or ineffective prose.
 Provide alternative phrasing where appropriate.

 Do Not identify poor grammer, capitalization or punctuation mistakes.
 I am still looking for high-leverage changes to the script, not interested in English writing minutiae.